AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ```

-Similarly to the `isolated_asses` example, this function calculates absolute error from the values, and a final dataframe with the columns `location`, `time_period`, and `metric` *(which is the metric error-function value)* is returned.
+This function merges forecast and observed data on `location` and `time_period`, computes the absolute error for each row, and returns a DataFrame containing the required columns: `location`, `time_period`, and `metric` *(the computed error value)*.

-A noticeable difference is that this compute function receives data in the format of FlatObserved and FlatForecasts which are predefined validation classes to ensure correct structure on data dimensions imported through:
+A noticeable difference from the `isolated_asses` example is that the compute function receives data wrapped in `FlatObserved` and `FlatForecasts` objects, which are standardized data containers provided by CHAP.
+These classes enforce consistent schema and validation for observed and forecast data and are imported via:

 ```python